West Coast

 Challenge

-For thousands of years the west coast of North America, also known as Illahee Chuk, or 'where land meets water' in local Indigenous languages, was home to native communities living for many generations in regions of high biodiversity and environmental wealth.
-However, many of these systems are now being degraded in ecological integrity - reducing supply of 'natures benefits to people,' also known as 'natural capital' and 'ecosystem services'.
+For thousands of years, the west coast of North America - known as Illahee Chuk, or 'where land meets water' in local Indigenous languages - has been home to native communities living in regions of high biodiversity and environmental wealth, for many generations.
+However, due to industrial development many of these systems are now heavily degraded in ecological integrity - reducing the supply of 'natures benefits to people,' that economists now describe as 'natural capital' and 'ecosystem services'.

-From local to regional, national to global scales, there is awareness of the potential of innovation.
-Local entrepreneurs and environmental projects understand the need for more resilient and productive systems that are supported by landscape-wide cooperation and long-term development.
+From local to regional, national and global scales, there is awareness of the potential of innovation.
+Local environmental projects understand the need for more resilient and productive systems that are supported by landscape-wide cooperation and long-term development.
 In order to enable such opportunities, there is need for information systems to inform constructive dialogue, and which ensure a 'safe space' for participatory engagement in decision-making.

 Solution